shreyaanpathak/skin_cancer_detection_with_Pix2PixGAN/README.md

 ```diff
 - Do not put the Pix2Pixdata in any folder
 ```
+![Image of runtime](Runtime_LI.jpg)

 ### In the Top left corner toolbar click on runtime
-![Image of runtime](Runtime_LI.jpg)

 ![Image of runtime](Runtime2_LI.jpg)

+### Click on Run all to start the training

+* For the Pix2Pix to finish it will take a long time